On one approach to modeling numeral systems: The pseudo-binary representations

-\emph{The 5th property} follows from the definition of $f_{2^{'}}$. \end{proof} \begin{remark} As for the last-mentioned property property, let us remark that properties of the pseudo-s-adic numeral system can be describe in terms of the s-adic numeral system or in terms of such modified numeral systems.
-Formulations of certain properties depend on such consideration.
-In particular, these properties are representations of numbers having two different representations and situating cylinders of rank $n$.
-We can see these properties by the definition of the relationship between the s-adic and pseudo-s-adic representation.
-Now we give example for the case of the nega-binary representation.
-Also, note that in this article properties of the modified s-adic representations are more investigated in terms of the s-adic (the binary or ternary) representations. \end{remark}
+\item This property follows from the definition of $f_{2^{'}}$. \end{enumerate} \end{proof} \begin{remark} Let us remark that properties of the pseudo-s-adic numeral system can be described in terms of the $s$-adic numeral system or in terms of such modified numeral systems.
+Formulations of certain properties depend on such considerations.
+In particular, number representations having two different representations, as well as situating cylinders of rank $n$ are these properties.
+We can see these properties by the definition of the relationship between the $s$-adic and pseudo-$s$-adic representation.
+Now we give an example for the case of the nega-binary representation.
+In this article, properties of the modified $s$-adic representations are more investigated in terms of the $s$-adic (the binary or ternary) representations. \end{remark}